781.281.8078

 Diabetes Myth 7: There is A Cure for Diabetes

-Currently, in the medical world, no pill, injection, or procedure can cure diabetes.
-Some people have resulted to using herbs that claim to cure diabetes, however, these only tend to cause potential harm by interacting with diabetes medication and increase hypoglycemic effects which could reduce blood sugars to low levels and increase the risk of other diabetes-related complications.
-It is worth noting that prediabetic and type 2 diabetes patients, can reverse diabetes with diet, exercise, and oral medication.
-However, prediabetics need to be careful because they could develop diabetes easily.
+Currently, no pill, injection, or procedure in the medical world can cure diabetes.
+Some individuals have resorted to using herbs that claim to cure diabetes, but these herbs tend to cause potential harm by interacting with diabetes medication and increasing hypoglycemic effects, which may reduce blood sugars to dangerously low levels and raise the risk of other diabetes-related complications.
+It’s important to note that individuals with prediabetes and type 2 diabetes can reverse the condition through diet, exercise, and oral medication.
+However, individuals with prediabetes must be cautious, as they are at risk of developing diabetes more easily.

 10 Diabetes Myths